MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

     ![Decimate mesh tool](media/recap-photo11.PNG "Decimate mesh tool")

-2. Choose a polygon count that balances visual fidelity with performance requirements.
+2. In the **Decimate** dialog box, choose a polygon count that balances visual fidelity with performance requirements.

    >[!NOTE]
    >Unless precise geometry is very important to you, don't select the **Best Geometry** option since it will remove your textures.
 The textures produced with photogrammetry add significant detail to the 3D model.